Bródno Cemetery

-Bródno cemetery (Cmentarz Bródnowski) is an old cemetery in the Targówek district, in the eastern part of Warsaw, Poland.
+Bródno cemetery (Cmentarz Bródnowski, /pl/) is an old cemetery in the Targówek district, in the eastern part of Warsaw, Poland.
 Occupying an area of 114 ha, it is the largest cemetery in Warsaw.
 With more than 1.2 million burials, it is one of the largest cemeteries in Europe.

 History

 At the end of the 19th century Warsaw's population was growing rapidly, and the available cemeteries were unable to cope with the demand.
 As a result, President of Warsaw Sokrates Starynkiewicz ordered land to be bought at Bródno in 1883.
 On 20 November 1884 the cemetery was consecrated by Archbishop of Warsaw, Wincenty Teofil Popiel.
 The cemetery was opened also to the citizens of the left-bank Warsaw in January 1885.
 The cemetery has been completely opened on 14 June 1887.
 The Bródno Cemetery served as a burial place mostly for the poor strata of Warsaw society.
 This was in contrast with the Old Powązki Cemetery, which had a reputation of cemetery for rich.

 The cemetery has been expanded on several occasions, most recently in 1934, when it was enlarged to its present extent of 114 hectares.
 In the interwar period, the cemetery ceased to be the burial place only for poor, as people from higher social strata began to bury their relatives.
 The northeastern part of the cemetery was designated for people of other religions and without religion.
 During World War II the cemetery was used as an arsenal by various Polish resistance organizations, and as a hiding place by those on the run from the Gestapo.